Nitaivs/Aclaro/README.md

 The following command will boot up the image in the background and outputs the container ID that was created from running the image.

+To shut down the docker container from the terminal use:

+`docker stop <container id here>`

+To find the IDs of all running docker containers, use:

+`docker ps`

 ---

 # Running the application in development mode locally